John Kettell

 John Kettell (c.1639-c.1676 or 1685 or c.1690) (also known as John Kettle) was an early settler, cooper, and explorer in what is Maynard, Massachusetts and Stow, Massachusetts.
-Kettell's family was taken captive by Native Americans in King Philips War in 1676.
+Kettell's family was taken captive by Native Americans in King Philip's War in 1676.

 Biography

-John Kettell was born in Charlestown, Massachusetts to Richard Kettle, a cooper, and Esther (Ward) and was baptized there in December 1639.
+John Kettell was born in Charlestown, Massachusetts to Richard Kettell, a cooper, and Esther (Ward) and was baptized there in December 1639.
 Kettell had several siblings including Nathaniel, Joseph, Jonathan, Samuel, and Hannah.
 Kettell was likely a cooper.
 Kettell first married Sarah Goodnow, the daughter of Edmund Goodnow of Sudbury, Massachusetts, and they had three children, John, Sarah, and Joseph.
 After Sarah's death, John married Elizabeth Ward of Ipswich and had more children, including Jonathan, possibly James, and another daughter.

 Around 1660 Kettell and Matthew Boon settled in what later became Stow and Maynard as the first settlers in that area.
 Kettle likely lived "in the vicinity of Pompassiticutt Hill, on land now included in Maynard" while others have controversially claimed that he lived closer to where his monument is located today.
 By 1663 Kettell was spending significant time in Portsmouth, New Hampshire.
 According to some disputed accounts, during King Philip's War in 1676 the Kettles fled to Rowlandson's garrison where John Kettle and his sons John and Joseph were killed in the Lancaster raid, and John's wife Elizabeth, and children, Sarah, Jonathan, and another daughter were taken captive and later redeemed with Mary Rowlandson and two other daughters escaped to Marlborough after almost starving.

 In 1883 John Robbins of Stow conveyed to the town "land by an old cellar on Kettell Plain, which tradition informs us was the place where Kettell lived, and is about a quarter of a mile from the Bolton line."
 Today in Stow off the easterly side Maple Road on Stiles Farm Road, "there is...a large granite marker (1883) for John Kettell and family on Maple Street (near the Hudson/Bolton line), a[n]...early family who 'escaped' to the Lancaster Garrison during the Indians raids."
 A public right of way reserved by the town exists along Stiles Farm Road to visit the monument.